dennisXZX/devops-notes/AWS-S3.md

 ### S3 (Simple Storage Service)

 - S3 is object based, which allows you to upload files (up to 5TB per file).
-S3 is a universal namespace, which means names must be unique globally.
+S3 is a universal namespace, which means S3 bucket names must be unique globally.

 - A bucket is just like a folder, which needs to be unique globally.
 Each bucket you create would have a URL.

-- When you upload a file to S3, you will receive an HTTP 200 code if the upload was successful.
+- When you upload a file to S3, you will receive an `HTTP 200 status code` if the upload was successful.

+- You can turn on `MFA Delete`, so user cannot accidentally delete files in an S3 bucket.

 - Read after Write consistency for PUTS of new objects, eventual consistency for overwrite PUTS and DELETES (can take some time to propagate)

+- You are charged for S3 by `storage`, `requests`, `storage management pricing` (different storage tiers), `data transfer pricing`, `transfer acceleration` and `cross region replication pricing`.

 #### S3 storage Classes